CosmWasm/docs-deprecated/docs/intro/addresses.md

 *Note: it will likely be quite some time before this is fully implemented.
 It serves as design inspiration*

 Let's keep imagining what is possible with *Human Names*, once we develop a solution to the name service issue.
 We could not just use a reference to resolve a user address, but resolve a contract as well.
-Maybe we could dispatch a message to an "ERC20" token contract not by it's name, but by it's *uniquely registered token ticker*.
+Maybe we could dispatch a message to an "ERC20" token contract not by its name, but by its *uniquely registered token ticker*.
 We would soon need to use some way to distinguish the scope or context of a name.
 This is where [Decentralized Identifiers (DIDs)](https://www.w3.org/TR/did-core/) could come in.
 Imagine the following message format, that could be used either by a end-client or by a smart contract "actor":

 ```json
 {